 Did you know?

-Healy was forced to shelve her wicket-keeping gloves for much of her first two seasons, allowing Healy to develop her top-order batting skills.
+She was forced to shelve her wicketkeeping gloves for much of her first two seasons, allowing her to develop her top-order batting skills.

-On the 2012 tour of India, Healy posted some of her best international performances in the green and gold, including a career-best 90 in a T20 in Visakhapatnam.
+On the 2012 tour of India, Healy posted some of her best international performances in green and gold, including a career-best 90 in a T20 at Vizag.

-Healy tasted further success with the Southern Stars later that year as part of a second-straight ICC Women’s World Twenty20 champion side in Sri Lanka.
+Healy tasted more success with Australia later that year as part of a second-straight ICC Women’s World Twenty20 champion side in Sri Lanka.
 She was also a part of the team that hoisted the ICC Women’s World Cup trophy in India in 2013 and another third World T20 victory in Bangladesh in 2014.

 Her WBBL career unfurled soon after she helped Australia win back the Ashes from England in 2015, signing with the Sydney Sixers for the inaugural edition.

 In 2018, Healy was named ICC T20 player of the year after her outstanding performances that drove her nation to a fourth ICC World T20 title.